 We all know that WordPress is an awesome content management system that makes adding and editing content super simple, but it comes with some downsides as well.
 The thing about WordPress is, it can be slow as heck.
-And it usually gets slower over time when content is added and new plugins installed.
-It’s like an overloaded truck dragging along a steep road.
-Sometimes you have to drop a few of those boxes overboard to make it go a bit faster.
+And it usually gets slower over time when content gets added and new plugins installed.

 We can mitigate this issue by performing regular maintenance on the website.
-By following these 7 habits diligently, you’ll boost your website performance considerably and make it much more secure.
+By following these 7 habits diligently, you’ll boost your website performance considerably and make it more secure.

 1. Keep your site up to date

 Did you ever wonder how often do you need to update WordPress core, themes, and plugins?
 The short answer is – all the time!
-Outdated themes, plugins, and WordPress version are the easiest targets for hackers.
+Outdated themes, plugins, and WordPress versions are easy targets for hackers.
 And they can also slow down your page load significantly.

 So how do we go about that?
 Even though there are many plugins for scheduled maintenance, we recommend you do these manually.
-It is very important to have backups for your website (see section 2).
+Before performing major updates, we recommend you to backup your website (see section 2).
 This way, you can restore it to an older working state in case something goes wrong.

-WordPress updates it’s software regularly and a lot of its updates are of the security nature.
-So when you login, make sure to check your dashboard for any new updates and install them straight away.
+WordPress updates its software regularly, and a lot of the updates are of the security nature.
+So the next time you log in, make sure to check your dashboard for any new updates and install them straight away.

 Plugins and themes

 Old plugins and themes represent serious vulnerabilities for your website and may also slow down your page loading times.
-So it’s a really good idea to always keep these up-to-date.
+So it’s always a good idea to keep these up-to-date.

 Important note!
 You should never install any plugins or themes that aren’t updated regularly.
-So before installing a plugin, always look at the last updated info and compatibility with your current WP version (see image below).
+Before installing a plugin, always look at the last updated info and compatibility with your current WP version (see image below).
 For most plugins, it should not be older than six months.

 2. Regular backups

-We can’t stress enough how important it is to back up your site regularly.
+We can’t stress enough the importance of backing up your site regularly.
 If anything goes wrong, you can restore your site to an older working version with just a couple of clicks.
 And it will give you peace of mind.

 How often should you do it?